 • General Motors has announced that it is going to spend $5.4 billion and create 650 new jobs.
 That works out to $8.3 million per job.
 Under conservative Capital Homestead assumptions, $5.4 billion would create more than 770,000 new owners in one year.
 Assuming a nine-year period to retire the new owners’ acquisition debt and a very conservative pre-tax ROI of 15%, Capital Homesteading would on this one deal alone begin pumping over $800 million in new consumption demand into the economy every single year within a decade in a slow-growth economy — and none of it coming from artificial government stimulus funded by debt or the taxpayer.
 Now ratchet that up to a more realistic 30% return and a five-year period to retire the debt in a fast-growth economy, and within a few years that one transaction would be pouring more than $1.6 billion — yes, billion — into the economy on the same terms every single year.
 That sounds like a much better deal than 650 measly jobs — and every dollar of it would be backed by private sector assets, not government debt.
 Expand that to the $2 trillion or so new capital formed in both the public and the private sector in a slow-growth economy, and the budget could be balanced within ten years of initiating a Capital Homesteading program, and the booked portion of the national debt eliminated within thirty years.

-• Probably because of the “long lost” speech from 1907 by Judge Peter S. Grosscup that we’ve been posting (and which is scheduled to end on Monday), we got more visits to this blog on both days of last weekend than we’ve been averaging on the weekdays.
+• Probably because of the “long lost” speech from 1907 by Judge Peter S. Grosscup that our Justice University History Department has been posting (and which is scheduled to end on Monday), we got more visits to this blog on both days of last weekend than we’ve been averaging on the weekdays . . . which suggests that a more structured JU webinar or class on Grosscup might be well received.
 Maybe we should consider putting the entire speech on .pdf and giving it out as a premium to anyone who contributes to the “Five for the Family” campaign.

 • As of this morning, we have had visitors from 57 different countries and 47 states and provinces in the United States and Canada to this blog over the past two months.
 Most visitors are from the United States, Canada, the United Kingdom, Kenya, and India.
 The most popular postings this past week were “The Purpose of Production,” “Thomas Hobbes on Private Property,” “Halloween Horror Special XIII: Mean Green Mother from Outer Space,” “Knute Rockne and Social Justice,” and “The Great Sprawlmart Conspiracy.”